 Please note: The NEA recording on the external device is exactly the same as the standard recording on the main storage (at least as long as there is enough space on the device).
 The same recording algorithm is used for NEA as the main storage.
 This means when the NEA device is running out of space the oldest recordings will be overwritten.
-For a detailed description of how Observer manages recordings please refer to 7.1.4 Operation of the Observer dynamic storage management on page 78
+For a detailed description of how Observer manages recordings please refer to the Operation of the dynamic storage management section in the User Manual.

-Apart from the NEA management functions in the client, NEA storage devices can also be configured and managed via the admin command line interface of Observer (see NETAVIS Observer Server Installation and Administration).
+Apart from the NEA management functions in the client, NEA storage devices can also be configured and managed via the admin command line interface of Observer (see Netavis Observer Server Installation and Administration).
 Some more advanced functions like the setup of swap management for storage devices are accessible only in this interface.